avinashSinghData/SALES-PROFITS-OF-SUPERSTORE-DASHBOARD/README.md

 # SALES-PROFITS-ANALYSIS-OF-SUPERSTORE-DASHBOARD
 Sales and profit analysis dashboard built using the US Superstore dataset.

+**DASHBOARD PDF**
+GitHub may not render the file in the browser.
+Please download to view the full dashboard.

 **TITLE**
 Sales and profit Analysis of Superstore — Power BI, Excel